Actions and Next Steps (Carers)

 The role of an independent advocate appointed under the Care Act is not the same as the role of a general advocate or any other type of advocate.

-An independent advocate appointed under the Care Act must both facilitate and maximise the involvement of the carer with substantial difficulty in the Care and Support process that is taking place.
+An independent advocate appointed under the Care Act must both facilitate and ensure the involvement of the carer with substantial difficulty in the Care and Support process that is taking place.

 For information about the ways in which an independent advocate should fulfil their role click here.